ktk.TimeSeries#

 Remove an event occurrence or all events of a same name.

-Rename a key in data and data_info.
+Rename a key in data.

 Rename an event occurrence or all events of a same name.